openstack-archive/deb-python-coffin/README.rst

 == Other things of note ==

 When porting Django functionality, Coffin currently tries to avoid Django's silent-errors approach, instead opting to be explicit.
 Django was discussing the same thing before it's 1.0 release (*), but was constrained by backwards-compatibility  concerns.
 However, if you are converting your templates anyway, it might be a good opportunity for this change.

     (*) http://groups.google.com/group/django-developers/browse_thread/thread/f323338045ac2e5e)

 Jinja2's ``TemplateSyntaxError``s (and potentially other exception types) are not compatible with Django's own template exceptions with respect to the TEMPLATE_DEBUG facility.
 If TEMPLATE_DEBUG is enabled and Jinja2 raises an exception, Django's error 500 page will sometimes not be able to handle it and crash.
 The solution is to disable the TEMPLATE_DEBUG setting in Django.
 See http://code.djangoproject.com/ticket/10216 for further information.

 ``coffin.template.loader`` is a port of ``django.template.loader`` and comes with a Jinja2-enabled version of ``get_template()``.

+``coffin.interop`` exposes functionality to manually convert Django filters to Jinja2 and vice-versa.
+This is also what Coffin's ``Library`` object uses.

 A Jinja2-enabled version of ``add_to_builtins`` can be found in the ``django.template`` namespace.